fuseraft/kiwi/docs/README.md

    - [`@astral/web`](lib/web.md)
    - [`@astral/http`](lib/http.md)

-5. **Experimental Features**
+6. **Experimental Features**
    - [Concurrency](concurrency.md)

-# Astral In-a-Nutshell
+# Life of a Program

 When you execute Astral, a number of things happens.

-A series of steps happen before your program runs,
+Below is a technical overview of the architecture of the interpreter.

 ## Pre-Execution

+Astral will configure its runtime environment before executing your program.
+Below is a high-level overview of the components involved in this process.

 ### Host